 How replication works

-When you create an instance with 2 clusters, Cloud Bigtable immediately starts to synchronize your data between the zones where the clusters are located, creating a separate, independent copy of your data in each zone.
-Similarly, when you add a new cluster to an existing instance, Cloud Bigtable copies your existing data from the original cluster's zone to the new cluster's zone, then synchronizes changes to your data between the two zones.
+When you create an instance with more than one cluster, Cloud Bigtable immediately starts to synchronize your data between the clusters, creating a separate, independent copy of your data in each zone where your instance has a cluster.
+Similarly, when you add a new cluster to an existing instance, Cloud Bigtable copies your existing data from the original cluster's zone to the new cluster's zone, then synchronizes changes to your data between the zones.